tmtk75/jumly/README.md

 JUMLY is a JavaScript library.
 Using JUMLY, you can easily embed UML diagram on your HTML document.
-All you need are just one.
+All you need are just two things you use everyday.

 - Text editor you get used to use.
 - A modern browser like WebKit-base brwoser and Opera.